 - Moderate activity means your breathing is increased, but you're still able to talk.
 It's things like walking quickly, cycling on flat ground a swim if you're able or a gentle online exercise class.
 Join the Movement has a timetable of daily online classes to suit all levels.

 - Vigorous activity means your breathing is fast and you have difficulty talking.
 You might even work up a sweat!
-It's things like running, cycling fast or up hills, or fast swimming.
+It's things like running, HIIT workouts, cycling fast or up hills, or fast swimming.

 You should also try to fit in activities that improve your muscle strength two or more days a week.
-That's things like heavy gardening, carrying the shopping or a bit of yoga.
+This could include:

 We know this can be a big challenge.
 So, break the time into smaller chunks and build up to this amount.
 Walking can be a great way to start and it's something you can build into your everyday routine – it's also free.

-Think about taking the stairs instead of the lift, get off the bus a stop earlier, or join a walking group.
+Think about taking the stairs instead of the lift, get off the bus a stop earlier, or join a walking group online.

 Get up and move